ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Methods

-To support high-throughput studies, the pipeline includes a batch input generator that creates a dedicated run directory for each structure under a common \texttt{fdmnes\_batch\_runs} root.
+To support batch studies, the pipeline includes a batch input generator that creates a dedicated run directory for each structure under a common \texttt{fdmnes\_batch\_runs} root.
 Each directory contains the corresponding FDMNES input files together with a serialized copy of the associated \texttt{ase.Atoms} object.
-The filename of the serialized structure includes the absorbing atomic number, the Materials Project identifier when available, and the chemical formula.
-This naming convention provides a lightweight but effective provenance layer that links each calculation directory to its structural origin.
+The filename of the serialized structure includes the absorbing-species atomic number, the Materials Project identifier when available, and the chemical formula.
+This naming convention provides a lightweight traceability layer that links each calculation directory to its structural origin.

 Single-run execution is handled by a core routine that reads an input structure through ASE, creates the output directory, writes the FDMNES inputs, and launches the external FDMNES executable through a subprocess call.
 The path to the executable is provided through the \texttt{FDMNES\_EXE} environment variable.
 Standard output and standard error streams are redirected to \texttt{fdmnes\_stdout.txt} and \texttt{fdmnes\_stderr.txt}, respectively, which facilitates debugging and post hoc inspection of failed jobs.
 After execution, the workflow searches the run directory for FDMNES convolution output files matching \texttt{*conv.txt}.
 All matching spectra are parsed and stored as NumPy arrays.
-If no convolution output is found, the calculation is marked as failed.
-Otherwise, the run is considered successful and the number of extracted convolution files is recorded.
+A scientifically successful run requires at least one convolution output file; ensemble-level summaries should therefore check this file count explicitly rather than treating completion of a Parsl task alone as evidence of a completed XANES calculation.

 Because each structure gives rise to an independent FDMNES calculation once the input parameters are specified, the workflow is naturally task-parallel across structures.
-This property makes it well suited to large XANES campaigns and compatible with distributed execution through \texttt{Parsl}, where many independent structure-level jobs can be dispatched concurrently on HPC systems while retaining a uniform interface for inputs, logs, and outputs.
-In practice, this enables the same workflow to scale from a single interactive query to large batches of structures, for example when generating simulation databases for downstream ML applications, surrogate-model training, or comparative benchmarking across structurally diverse materials.
+This property makes it compatible with distributed execution through \texttt{Parsl}, where independent structure-level jobs can be dispatched on HPC systems while retaining a uniform interface for inputs, logs, and outputs.
+Because the focus of the present work is workflow construction and representative validation, we emphasize the task-parallel structure of the implementation rather than a dedicated performance-scaling study.
+Quantitative throughput, speedup, and failure-rate benchmarks are natural targets for future large-scale deployments.